ElyOtto

+Early life

+Platt was born in Calgary, Alberta to Natasha (née Sayer) and Michael Platt, who are both musicians.

 Life and career

-ElyOtto was born in 2004, and raised in Calgary, Alberta.
-In 2020, ElyOtto started a musical career, creating and uploading songs to SoundCloud.
+In 2020, Platt started a musical career, creating and uploading songs to SoundCloud.

 His debut single "SugarCrash!" was released in August 2020, followed by the single "Teeth!".
-"SugarCrash!" went viral on TikTok after ElyOtto posted a video using the song to the platform a week after its release.
+"SugarCrash!" went viral on TikTok after Ferrous-Martin Platt posted a video using the song to the platform a week after its release.
 In 2021, more than 5 million videos have been created using the song.
-It reached 85 million Spotify listens and a No. 1 spot on the streaming juggernaut’s U.S. Viral 50 playlist in February.
+It reached 85 million Spotify listens and a No. 1 spot on the streaming juggernaut's U.S. Viral 50 playlist in February.
+Spin magazine labeled him "the new face of hyperpop".

+In April 2021, a remix of "SugarCrash!" featuring Kim Petras and Curtis Waters was released.
+His single "Profane" was released in August 2021, followed by the single "Stalker" also released in 2021.

 Due to the success of the "SugarCrash!", he secured a contract with RCA Records.
 His debut EP was due for release later in 2022.
-In April 2021, a remix of "SugarCrash!" featuring Kim Petras and Curtis Waters was released.
-His single "Profane" was released in August 2021, followed by the single "Stalker" also released in 2021.

-In April 2022, ElyOtto released their debut album Hellscape Suburbia.

-In July 2023, ElyOtto released their second album Miscarriage of a Wildhorse, and they followed up shortly with an EP, Happy Together Convenience Store.
+In April 2022, Ferrous-Martin Platt released his debut album Hellscape Suburbia.
+By July 2023, ElyOtto released his second album Miscarriage of a Wildhorse, and followed up shortly with an EP, Happy Together Convenience Store.

 He has 1 million Spotify monthly listeners, and "SugarCrash!" stands at just over 400 million streams.
 He also continues to release eclectic singles on SoundCloud.